spacetag/javascript-tutorial-en/6-async/05-async-await/article.md

 f().then(alert); // 1
 ```

-So, `async` ensures that the function returns a promise, wraps non-promises in it.
+So, `async` ensures that the function returns a promise, and wraps non-promises in it.
 Simple enough, right?
-But not only that.
-There's another keyword `await` that works only inside `async` functions, and it's pretty cool.
+But wait, there's more!
+There's another keyword called `await` that only works inside `async` functions, and it's pretty cool.

 ## Await